woohoolabs/yin/README.md

 #### Resource transformers

+Documents for successful responses can contain one or more top-level resources, an array of included resources and resource identifier objects as relationships.
+That's why resource transformers are responsible to convert a domain object into a JSON API resource or resource identifier.

+Although you are encouraged to create one transformer for each resource types, there is possibility to define "composite" resource transformers too following the Composite design pattern if you need more sophistication.

+Resource transformers must implement the `ResourceTransformerInterface`, but to facilitate this job, you can extend the `AbstractResourceTransformer` class too.

-Documents for successful responses contain one or more resources.
-A resource is regarded by Woohoo Labs.
-Yin as a domain object which is transformed according to the rules of the JSON API specification.
-The `AbstractResourceTransformer` class is responsible for this job.
-It needs several abstract methods to be implemented, most of which are the same as it was seen with the documents.
-Here is an example resource transformer:
+Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented, most of which are the same as it was seen at the documents.
+The following example illustrates a resource transformer dealing with a book domain object and its "authors" and "publisher" relationships.

 ```php
 class BookResourceTransformer extends AbstractResourceTransformer